GaitPT: Skeletons Are All You Need For Gait Recognition: Method

 \textbf{Spatial Attention} computes the interactions between the joints of individual skeletons by considering each pose as a separate sequence.
 Having the input sequence $Z=\{\boldsymbol{p_1},\boldsymbol{p_2},...,\boldsymbol{p_n}\}$, spatial attention uses the same computations as in Equation \ref{eq:vit_layer} for each $\boldsymbol{p_i}, i=1..n$.
 This is done with a \textit{Reshape} operation that transforms $Z$ into a list of individual poses.
 Figure \ref{fig:spatial} shows a visualization of the interactions computed by the spatial encoder of the GaitPT architecture across all stages.
 In Stage 4 there is no spatial attention done as the partitioning at that level is at the full body level.

 \textbf{Temporal Attention} computes the relation between the same feature vector at different time steps.
 Given a walking sequence $Z=\{\boldsymbol{p_1},\boldsymbol{p_2},...,\boldsymbol{p_n}\}$, where $\boldsymbol{p_i}= \{j^1_i,j^2_i...,j^m_i\}$ (m - number of feature vectors in pose which differs based on the stage) temporal attention utilizes the same computations as in Equation \ref{eq:vit_layer} with sequences of the form $z=\{j^i_1, j^i_2,...,j^i_n\}$, where $i=1..m$.
 In other words, it receives as input sequences of the same feature vector at all the time steps from the gait sequence.
-This is also made possible with a Reshape operation that transforms the output of the Spatial Attention module into lists that describe the evolution of individual embeddings (corresponding to joints or groups of joints) in time.
+This is also made possible with a \textit{Reshape} operation that transforms the output of the Spatial Attention module into lists that contain the evolution of individual embeddings (corresponding to joints or groups of joints) in time.
 Figure \ref{fig:temporal} shows a visualization of the interactions computed across time steps between the same feature vectors.

 The \textbf{Joint Merging} module takes as input a pose or intermediary feature map and combines groups of vectors based on their anatomical relationship.
 These groups are specifically chosen so that they correspond to joints that naturally work together in the human motion.
-As shown in Figure \ref{fig:temporal}, the merging module initially combines individual joints to create limbs.
-For instance, the left shoulder is merged with the left elbow and left wrist to form the whole left arm.
-Subsequently, tokens associated with individual limbs are united, such as the merging of the left and right legs to form the lower body region.
-Lastly, all remaining tokens are merged to form a single token that encapsulates the information of the entire body.
+As shown in Figure \ref{fig:temporal}, the merging module initially combines feature vectors corresponding to individual joints to create feature vectors corresponding to limbs.
+For instance, the embedding of the left shoulder is merged with the embeddings of the left elbow and of the left wrist to form the feature vector corresponding to the whole left arm.
+Subsequently, feature vectors associated with individual limbs are united, such as the merging of the left and right legs to form the lower body region.
+Lastly, all remaining feature vectors are merged into a single vector that encapsulates the information of the entire body.